 Below is the latest research, including reports, action plans, and background briefs produced by Stimson’s Just Security 2020 program and its partners.

-To strengthen the intellectual foundations for this project and inform the work of the Platform in crafting its reform agenda, The Stimson Center, along with its former partner The Hague Institute, commissioned more than 20 background papers to be authored by the members of the former Commission’s Research Team.
+In addition, to strengthen the intellectual foundations for this project and inform the work of the Platform in crafting its reform agenda, The Stimson Center, along with its former partner The Hague Institute, commissioned more than 20 background papers to be authored by the members of the former Albright-Gambari Commission’s Research Team.

 Action Plan from the Global Policy Dialogue on Preventive Action, Sustaining Peace, and Global Governance

 This Action Plan synthesizes the discussions and recommendations of the Global Policy Dialogue on Preventive Action, Sustaining Peace, and Global Governance, which was convened by the Center for Conflict and Humanitarian Studies of the Doha Institute for Graduate Studies, the Stimson Center, and the Doha Forum on 17 December 2018.
 It coincided with the 18th edition of the Doha Forum, which took place from 15 to 16 December 2018.